WekesaKelvin/personal-resume/README.md

 ## Getting started

-You can view a live demo over at https://personal-resume-f81c4.firebaseapp.com or https://mutai.dev
+You can view a live demo over at https://personal-resume-f81c4.firebaseapp.com

 To get the frontend running locally: